Terriers (TV series): Reception

 On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 93% with an average rating of 6.7 out of 10, based on 27 reviews.
 The website's critical consensus reads, "Well-acted and quite funny, Terriers breathes quirky new life into the detective show."
-Metacritic, which uses a weighted average, assigned the series a score of 75 out of 100 based on 24 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned the series a score of 75 out of 100 based on 24 critics, indicating "generally favorable reviews".

 Time's James Poniewozik ranked Terriers at #10 on his top 10 list of television shows in 2010.
 The Daily Beast's Jace Lacob selected the show as part of his top 10 shows of 2010.
 HitFix's Alan Sepinwall ranked Terriers at #3 on his top 10 list for 2010 as well as #1 on his list of best new shows of 2010.
 The A.V.
 Club ranked it as #7 on their list of best shows of 2010.
 IGN's Matt Fowler gave the entire season a "10" and called it a "massively gratifying TV experience like no other."
-IGN also gave Terriers their award for "Best New Series of 2010."
+IGN also gave Terriers their award for "Best New Series of 2010".
 The series received a nomination for Outstanding New Program by the Television Critics Association.

+In 2023, Shawn Ryan give his opinion about Terriers' legacy:I think Terriers was ahead of its time.
+That would have been a fun show to make for Netflix or Amazon or Apple and let people discover it on their own time.
+I blame myself for not pushing better for a better title.
+And I think FX would admit that they never got the marketing right on that show.
+I think that show happened at the wrong time, at the wrong place.